silverstripe/silverstripe-elemental/docs/en/advanced_setup.md

     topPageDataExtension: DNADesign\Elemental\TopPage\FluentExtension
 ```

-This will store the locale of the top page on blocks which simplifies top page lookup in case the locale is unknown at the time of page lookup from block context.
+These variants will also store the locale of the top page on blocks, which simplifies top page lookup in case the locale
+is unknown at the time of page lookup from block context.

-The page reference data on the blocks can also be used for maintenance dev tasks as it's easy to identify which blocks belong to which pages in which locale.
+The page reference on the blocks can also be useful for maintenance dev tasks, as it's easy to identify which blocks
+belong to which pages in which locale.